wemgl/edu-interacting-with-workflows-go-code/exercises/sending-signals-external/README.md

 At this point, you can run your Workflows.

 1. In one terminal, navigate to the `worker` subdirectory and run `go run main.go`.
-2. In another terminal, navigate to the `start` subdirectory and run `go run main.go`.
+2. In another terminal, navigate to the `starter` subdirectory and run `go run main.go`.
 You should receive output from both Workflows having started and returning the expected result: